70th Army (Soviet Union): Formation

 The reinforcing and support units included the 27th Separate Tank Regiment and 378th Anti-Tank Regiment.

-70th Army was assigned to the re-deploying Don Front (soon re-designated Central Front) under command of Gen. K.K.
-Rokossovsky.
-It was some time before Rokossovsky could knock it into shape as a front-line formation, forcing him to remove many senior, ex-NKVD officers.
+70th Army was assigned to the re-deploying Don Front (soon re-designated Central Front) under command of Col. Gen. K. K. Rokossovskii.
+It was some time before Rokossovskii could knock it into shape as a front-line formation, forcing him to remove many senior, ex-NKVD officers.
 From 28 February the 70th Army took part in both offensive and defensive operations to the northwest of Kursk.
 Central Front exploited a gap between the weak Second German Army and the Second Panzer Army, but was brought to a halt by the spring rasputitsa, German reserves released by their evacuation of the Rzhev Salient, and the German counter-offensive to the south.
 The Front's armies created defenses in depth during the lull in operations during the spring.

+On 1 July 1943, the army included the 28th Rifle Corps (132nd, 211th, 280th Rifle Divisions), the 102nd, 106th, 140th, 162nd and 175th Rifle Divisions, and the 3rd Destroyer (antitank) Brigade (2nd Destroyer Division).
+The 3rd Destroyer Brigade several decades afterwards became the 152nd Rocket Brigade and still serves in Kaliningrad.
+The army also had artillery forces and the 240th, 251st, and 259th Independent Tank Regiments.

 Battle of Kursk

 During the Battle of Kursk the 70th Army fought on the left flank of the 2nd Tank Army and played a role in stopping the German 9th Army that was trying to break through to Kursk from the north.
 During the subsequent Red Army counterattack, the 70th Army took part in Operation Kutuzov and attacked Trosna to the south of the town of Kromy.
 On 5 Aug., its units reached the region southwest of Kromy, and on 17 Aug., they reached the German "Hagen" defense line near Domakha.

-After the end of this operation, the field headquarters of the 70th Army was transferred to the Reserve of the Central Front and on 1 Feb. to STAVKA Reserve, where it received new units.
+After the end of this operation, the field headquarters of the 70th Army was transferred to the Reserve of the Central Front and on 1 Feb. to the Reserve of the Supreme High Command, where it received new units.